lejennifer/angi/README.md

 # angi

-Assumes user is running macOS, has Minikube and python3 installed
+Assumes user is running macOS, has Minikube and python3 installed, has Docker running

 Create a virtual environment